 The W-4 form determines how much tax is withheld from your wages based on how many allowances you claim

 Form W-4 [Employee’s Withholding Allowance Certificate] determines how much federal, state, local, Social Security, and Medicare tax is withheld from your paychecks.
-You must fill out this form and give it to your employer when beginning a new job, even if you are exempt from withholding.
+When beginning a new job, you must fill out this form and give it to your employer, even if you are exempt from withholding.

 The Number You Should Claim

 The details to your specific situation (such as your filing status, number of children, etc) will determine how you should fill out your W-4.